We Took a Silver Gap Year

 Switzerland was a very last-minute destination.
 We said on Sunday lunchtime that we should go somewhere new this week, so early on Monday morning we were on a flight to Geneva, after which we picked up a hire car and drove in a circle around Geneva, Montreux, Gstaad, Luzern, Bern and back to Geneva.
 Spectacular scenery abounded and everything seemed picture-book pretty.
 The only thing that definitely wasn’t were the prices.
 Switzerland must surely be the most expensive country on the planet!

 Santorini followed.
 That ancient Aegean island, set in the Cyclades group is said to be one of the most picturesque places in Europe.
 Believe me, it is!
 Beauty abounds from the beaches on the southern tip to the spectacular ‘caldera’ at the north and west.
 Our daughter’s wedding made it all the more memorable I suppose.
+Car hire in Santorini was pretty reasonable which meant we could see the whole island from east to west and north to south.
+Can’t wait to go back frankly!
+It’s a stunning place.

 A two hour ferry trip down to Heraklion sent us into familiar territory, with us having been on holiday to the island a few years previously.
 We picked up a car and no sooner had we settled onto the island when the rain came.
 Horrible, incessant, thundery, cold, torrential rain.
 An it didn’t stop for three days.
 Not what you’d expect in the Greek islands in the summer, but there again, how memorable.
 I think what made it worse was the fact that the hotel we were staying at only had an outdoor restaurant and bar!